pinellolab/CRISPResso2/README.md

 --allele_plot_pcts_only_for_assigned_reference: If set, in the allele plots, the percentages will show the percentage as a percent of reads aligned to the assigned reference.
 Default behavior is to show percentage as a percent of all reads. (default: False)

 --annotate_wildtype_allele: Wildtype alleles in the allele table plots will be marked with this string (e.g. \*\*). (default: )

+--shrink_plot_window_to_amplicon_size: If True, for guides whose plot window extends beyond the range of the amplicon, the plot window will be shrunk to the amplicon size.
+Otherwise, a BadParameterException will be thrown. (default: False)

 #### Output parameters